Fadi Ghandour

 Accomplishments

-- 02Led Aramex to become the first Arab-based company listed on NASDAQ (1997).
+- 02Led Aramex to become the first Arab-based international company to list on NASDAQ (1997) and subsequently on the Dubai Financial Market (2005), demonstrating pioneering capital market access for regional companies.

 Lessons for Operators